gazzamc/The-Expanse-RESTful-API/README.md

 <img src="https://github.com/gazzamc/Milestone-Project-Three/raw/master/screenshots/endpoints.png" alt="API endpoints" width="60%">
 </p>

-- As a user I should have relevent information available to me about the API.
+- As a user I should have relevant information available to me about the API.
 <p align="center">
 <img src="https://github.com/gazzamc/Milestone-Project-Three/raw/master/screenshots/docs.png" alt="Documents Page" width="60%">
 </p>

 #### Strategy
-I wanted to create a RESTful API using python3, flask and mySQL.
+I wanted to create a RESTful API using python3, flask and MySQL.
 To showcase this I also wanted to created a simple website that would allow you to test the endpoints and add, edit or delete records.

 #### Scope
 I wanted users to be able to test out the API without writing any code or using a development tool such as **Postman**.
 And if when they were ready to start using the API that there was an informative documentation available for the API.
-The website is simple in design, you can search for the resource, add a new resource or edit/delete an existing resouce.
+The website is simple in design, you can search for the resource, add a new resource or edit/delete an existing resource.

 As for the API itself, I wanted it to be as easy to use as possible, if a users input was invalid in anyway I wanted to send back a response that would be user friendly and point them in the right direction on what went wrong in their request.
-I was originally aiming for another two endpoints that would add more relational data, and make use of the retalation database.
+I was originally aiming for another two endpoints that would add more relational data, and make use of the relational database.
 Unfortunately as the data I extracted from the wiki was 'dirty data' and needed to be validated.
 I then scrapped a few fields that would have utilized the relational database.
 I still feel as though there is enough there to showcase the API and sets a foundation add more.

 #### Structure
 - ##### Website
-    For the index page of the website i wanted to keep it simple and straight to the point.
+    For the index page of the website I wanted to keep it simple and straight to the point.

     At the top of the page is the navigation bar with the two pages linked, this changes into a hamburger button on smaller screens.
 Then I have a hero image with a jumbotron containing the sites name.